Logan007/pucr/README.md

 The `ivanova.bin`-file now regularily gets compressed to __9250__ bytes including the header and a few more for the fast lanes.

-One possible string matching speedup that takes advantage of RLE is still lacking, will follow.
+One possible string matching speed-up that takes advantage of RLE is still lacking; it might follow as soon as a way is found how not to loose compression ratio.
+Maybe, this is a `fast_lane` candidate.

 So far, no advantage of `max_gamma` is taken yet, this definitely is a todo.

+To overlap or not to overlap...
+Currently, LZ matches cannot overlap the pattern.
+The `find_matches` and the graph optimizer just do not take this case into account.
+It would be beneficial only to represent unranked RLE longer than 2 or recurring patterns.
+A full implementation might eat up some of the wins gained in `find_matches` which would require more flexibility , e.g. cannot presume equal values of `rle_count`.
+In addition, the `offset` pointing to the match needs more bits for encoding.
+This needs some thoughts.

 The Move-to-Front encoding is quite fast and works extremly well for most part of the available, limited test set.
-It is more an educated guess that even a CBM could easiliy perform Move-to-Front decoding for LITerals.

 As of now, compression of 1492 byte sized packets is quickly done on an old i7-2860QM CPU.
-Especially, the `-O3` option for gcc gives a lot of speed bonus.
+The roughly drafted code especially gains speed from `gcc`’s `-O3` option.
 However, plans are to look deeper in how `pthread` could be of additional help here.

 With a view to the presumed usecase, the chosen data types limit data size to `64K - 1` bytes (or so).
 This may be broadended in future versions.